bluthen/lambda_route53_upsert/README.md

 Make sure le_authenticator.py has a copy of settings.json where it is at with at least the _acme-challenge.yourdomain TXT record entry in it.

 certbot should set up an auto renew timer if it was successful.

+**Note:** You may want to set `endpoint` variable in le_authenticator.py instead of using environment variable if lets encrypt uses it automatically as a hook.